 A garden isn’t just a hobby: when done right, it can save you tons on produce costs and make your meals more sustainable.
-But when a lot of us start to plan our gardens, we can get a little wary.“Some people think that gardening is hard and that keeps them from doing it,” Nicole Freshley, the head gardener at Minam River Lodge says.
+But when you start planning how to make your garden bloom this spring, you might need to think twice.“Some people think that gardening is hard and that keeps them from doing it,” Nicole Freshley, the head gardener at Minam River Lodge says.

 The lodge sits eight miles from any road, so farm-to-table meals aren’t just a special feature, they’re an essential.
 After gardening all over the world through WWOOF, an organic farm work-trade program, Freshley has some tried-and-true tricks to preventing pests, dry soil, and other common problems in any natural garden.

 Assess Your Space and Level of Involvement

 Freshley meets a number of lodge guests who don’t think they have the space or can focus on a garden enough to make it worthwhile.

 “Even growing things like kale and lettuce can last you all season,” Freshley notes.
 “They’re really simple to grow and can be grown in shade.
 If you have pots or a smaller garden that doesn’t get much sun, there’s probably something that you can grow.”